nathanael-denis/QuantiCorr/README.md

 - **sim_without_pipeLB.py**: Simulation for one oxide in open air
 -  **sim_without_pipe_2_5gLB.py**: Simulation for five oxides in open air

+### Interpolation
+- **plotInterpolation.py**: Treats oxide measuremens as a regression problem instead of classifying classes corresponding to quantities with a step
 ## Usage

 0. **Import IQ samples**: Import the IQ samples, ideally in the samples directory as the scripts are pointing there.